TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_data_types.md

 Strings can be changed, so every time a string is used, Ruby has to store it in memory even if an existing string with the same value already exists.
 Symbols, on the other hand, are stored in memory only once, making them faster in certain situations.

-One common application where symbols are preferred over strings are for the keys in hashes.
+One common application where symbols are preferred over strings are the keys in hashes.
 We'll cover this in detail in the hashes lesson later in the course.

 You won't need to use symbols much in the beginning, but it's good to get familiar with what they are and what they look like so that you can recognize them.

 #### Create a Symbol
 To create a symbol, simply put a colon at the beginning of some text:

 ~~~ruby
 :my_symbol
 ~~~

 #### Symbols vs. Strings
 To get a better idea of how symbols are stored in memory, give this a whirl in irb or a REPL.
 The [`#object_id` method](https://ruby-doc.org/core-2.6/Object.html#method-i-object_id) returns an integer identifier for an object.
-(And remember everything in Ruby is an object!)
+(And remember: in Ruby, *everything* is an object!)

 ~~~ruby
 "string" == "string"  #=> true